ibm-cloud-docs/cloud-object-storage/basics/at.md

 * You must configure each bucket to enable management events, or management and data events.
 Notice that you cannot enable data events only for a bucket.
 * To monitor management events, you must configure a bucket and specify the Activity Tracker instance where those events will be collected and forwarded.
 * To monitor data events, you must select the option **Track data events**.
-* Each action that a user performs on a COS resource has a unique ID that is included in the event in the `requestData.requestId` field.
+* Each action that a user performs on a COS resource has a unique ID that is included in the event in the `responseData.requestId` field.